nuxeo/nuxeo-bench-site/content/11b-documents.md

 ---

-## V - Phase 2 principles: building a reproducible 11B documents repository benchmark
+## Phase 2 Principles: Building a Reproducible 11B Documents Repository Benchmark

-> This chapter explains how we designed Phase 2 of the benchmark and the underlying reasoning.
+This chapter explains how we designed Phase 2 of the benchmark and the underlying reasoning.

-#### 11B is not just about doing x3.5 on the 3B benchmark
+#### 11B is Not Just About Doing x3.5 on the 3B Benchmark

 The first difference with Phase 1 is that we want to reach 10B+, but we do not want to keep increasing the 3B architecture until it gets to the target volume.

 While we are confident that we could scale Nuxeo, MongoDB Atlas, and Elasticsearch to fit 10B+ documents inside a single non-sharded repository, it does not seem to be the best approach:
 - cost wise it is likely not optimal
 - from an operation standpoint, having a gigantic 11B repository is not ideal

 This is why for phase 2 of the benchmark, we want to partition the data between:
 - 2 live repositories
   - that will have adequate resources to ensure it stays performant
   - that can easily be updated and where we can perform daily operations